leiserfg/nixslide/main.typ

 ```

 #speaker-note[
-  The language is pure, as the types are inmutables.
-As in, you can't modify, just create objects.
+  The language is pure, as the types are immutable.
+That is, you can't modify, only create new objects.
-  Also it does not have any direct secondary effects (file creation, edition ...)
+  Also, it does not have any direct side effects (file creation, editing, etc.).
 ]

 == Builder

 ```nix